thespags/InstanceCurrencyTracker/README.md

 _Select the currency you wish to view defaults to all currencies._
 + Frame
     + Display
     _Enable/Disable anchoring to the LFG frame and viewing the mini map icon._
+    + Order Lock Last"
+    _Orders locked instances and completed quests after available instances and quests._
     + Verbose Currency
     _Multi-line currency versus single line currency information_
     + Simple Currency Tooltip